Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

     * `docker exec -it your-apache-containername bash -c "chmod +x /var/www/html/migration_site_vsets.sh"`
 * Run the script
     * `docker exec -it your-apache-containername bash -c "cd /var/www/html && ./migration_site_vsets.sh"`

+**fix-permissions.sh: adjusts directory and file permissions in your Drupal site**

 This step will show you how to shell into your currently running Staging Apache container, and run the "fix-permissions.sh" script to fix the Drupal site permissions.